-As a guide to this process, the templates herein provided are descriptive and suggestive of the nature and purpose of the various components of a thesis or manuscript.
+As a guide to this process, thesis templates are available at the USM RDE website.
+The templates are descriptive and suggestive of the nature and purpose of the various components of a thesis or manuscript.
 The inclusion of the components suggested herein needs careful and thoughtful consideration, and consultation by the student/candidate and the supervisor/adviser.